jcfrye2002/Gator-Dex/Sprint3.md

 **Unit Tests**

- Front End

- I used the integrated unit tests with Karma/Jasmine -CreateDexComponent
+Front End- used the integrated unit tests with Karma/Jasmine

-    _should create_
+    -CreateDexComponent
+      should create
     -HomePageComponent
-    _should create_
+      should create
     -CreateUserComponent
-    _should create_
+      should create
     -PageNotFoundComponent
-    _should create_
+      should create
     -LoginComponent
-    _should create_
+      should create
     -UserService
-    _should be created_
+      should be created
     -UserListComponent
-    _should create_
+      should create
     -UserDetailsComponent
-    _should create_
+      should create
     -AppComponent
-    _should create the app
+      should create the app
-    should have as title 'Gator-Dex'_ -ViewDexComponent
+      should have as title 'Gator-Dex'
-    _should create_
+    -ViewDexComponent
+      should create

 Back End